Sprekelia formosissima aka Jacobean Lily

 Jacobean Lily, Maltese Cross, Aztec Lily

-How to care for Jacobean Lily
+How difficult is it to take care of Jacobean Lily

 Even if you don't have a green thumb, you can successfully care for Jacobean Lily due to its easy-going nature.